dupontcyborg/numpy-js/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 ![Under Construction](https://img.shields.io/badge/Under%20Construction-red)

-> [!WARNING]
-> This project is under construction and is currently unstable.
-Expect breaking changes.
+**⚠️ WARNING: This project is under construction and is currently unstable.
+Expect breaking changes.**

 ---

 ## What is numpy-ts?

-A complete, functionally-equivalent implementation of NumPy 2.0+ for the JavaScript ecosystem.
+A complete, functionally-equivalent implementation of NumPy 2.0+ for the TypeScript/JavaScript ecosystem.
 (At least that's the goal!)

 ### Goals